amcginlay/ops-manager-automation/ops-manager-gcp/README.md

   mv bosh /usr/local/bin/
 ```

-Remember to return to your previous shell:
+Remember to return to the shell with regular privileges:

 ```bash
 exit